 - Their life has to change, for better or for worse.

 That’s it.
-Since you’re making video ads, not writing Shakespearean tragedies, it’s probably best to stick with people’s lives getting better.
+Since you’re making video ads and not writing Shakespearean tragedies, it’s probably best to stick with people’s lives getting better.

 The story concept is most applicable to awareness ads, where the story is really all there is to get the audience swiping through the cards.
-For consideration and conversion ads, you can get away with a much thinner story, since you’re largely delivering product and brand features and benefits.
+For consideration and conversion ads, you can get away with a much thinner story, since you’re largely delivering product features, brand features, and benefits.

 We’ve talked a bit about the different ways to post ads on Facebook in other chapters, so let’s take a moment to clarify which is best for video carousel ads.

 In a sentence: it’s best to run your carousel campaigns as hidden posts.

 First, posting your ads as hidden posts enables you to specify the audience that sees the ads.
 This way you’re showing your ads to the audience that’s most likely to click through and eventually convert.

 Second, you can track engagement and click data on a hidden post.
 This way you can see how many clicks your ads are getting and which carousel cards people are clicking on so you can take full advantage of Facebook’s analytics and audience building.

 This also means Facebook can use the data it collects to optimize your ads.
 Remember the option to show the best-performing carousel card first?
 Facebook can only detect the best-performing carousel card if you’re using a hidden post.